Syrian Kurds say Islamic State militants surrender after prison raid - NewsBreak

 The Syrian Democratic Forces (SDF), spearheaded by the Kurdish YPG militia, said militants were still holed up in other buildings, and plans were underway to clear the rest of the detention complex in Hasaka city.

+Islamic State's Amaq news agency said militants holed up in parts of the prison and in the vicinity engaged in violent clashes with Kurdish fighters on Monday for a fifth consecutive day.

+The group did not mention any losses in its ranks and claimed on affiliated Telegram accounts that its militants killed and injured a number of the Kurdish fighters.

-The SDF initially said it had thwarted here the breakout, but later acknowledged that inmates had taken over parts of the facility.
+The SDF initially said it had thwarted the prison breakout, but later acknowledged that inmates had taken over parts of the facility.

 SDF officials declined to go into further details on their planned operation.